yeonjaepark/pug-workshop/README.md

 ```
 Right now, your nav bar only has a list.
 How about adding a logo?
 Adding images to your webpage is really easy with pug.

-:rocket: Add this above the unordered list in your navigation file.
+:rocket: Add this line above the unordered list in your navigation file.
 ```
 img(src="img/icon")
 ```